em-r-linso/MetrOps/README.md

 ### Admin

-You will need to populate the database yourself by creating a user and logging in to the admin panel.
+You will need to populate the database yourself by creating a user and logging in to the admin panel:

 ```bash
 python manage.py createsuperuser